-SANJY 2025: J&K Traffic Police Issues Traffic Advisory for Jammu-Srinagar NHW
+SANJY 2025: J&K Traffic Police Issues Traffic Advisory For Jammu-Srinagar NHW

 Commuters are advised to undertake their journey during daytime due to the apprehension of shooting stones between Ramban and Banihal.
 Additionally, HMVs operators are requested to desist from overloading and carry sufficient fuel during their journey.

 The advisory also specifies cut-off timings for LMVs and Passenger vehicles from Nagrota, Jakheni, and Qazigund.
-HMVs will be allowed from Jakheni towards Srinagar after assessing the road and traffic situation, and no HMV will be allowed after 1900 hours.
+HMVs will be allowed from Navyug Tunnel (Qazigund side) towards Jammu after assessing the road and traffic situation, and no HMV will be allowed after 1900 hours.

 Furthermore, the advisory provides information on traffic movement on other routes, including the Kishtwar-Sinthan-Anantnag road, SSG Road, and Mughal Road.